-Plane fuselage was supposed to be flat and rectangular, with a sharp nose and a cockpit in front.
-The fuselage would house “a ledge” – a protrusion that would extend from the belly during the attack and increase aircraft drag by 60%.
+The fuselage was supposed to be flat and rectangular, with a sharp nose and a cockpit in front.
+The underbelly would house “a ledge” – a protrusion that would extend during the attack and increase drag by 60%.
 Small “ribs” would extend from the corners of the “ledge”, focusing the shockwave even more.

-Drawing of one of the variants of M-25.
+Drawing of one of the variants of the M-25.
 An extended "ledge" can be seen at the bottom of the fuselage.
-(Image: Крылья России)
+(Image: Крылья Родины)

 There were several proposals on the size of the aircraft, with weights between 20 and 165 tons.
 The one weighing 110 tons, with fuselage length of 39 meters and a wingspan of 25 meters, was developed the furthest and possibly considered as the most promising.
 For its wings, several configurations – including delta and a conventional one – were considered, as well as several engine placements: within the fuselage, under the wings, between the tail fins.
 The engineers mostly focused on the last one, but in order to implement it, they needed to have the engines themselves.

 Almost everything we know about the M-25 and its design process comes from Stanislav Gavrilovich Smirnov, the head engineer of Myasishchev bureau and one of Myasishchev’s lieutenants at the time.
-He was tasked with the recording of the first meeting between Struminsky and Myasishchev, and wrote down the project proposal.
-He also served as a connection between Moscow and Novosibirsk, sent by Myasishchev to observe Strumiansky’s work.
-In 2017, Smirnov published a long and exhaustive article in “Krylya Rodiny”, Russian aviation journal, detailing his experiences with the project.
+He was tasked with recording the first meeting between Struminsky and Myasishchev, and wrote down the project proposal.
+He also served as the connection between Moscow and Novosibirsk, sent by Myasishchev to observe Struminsky’s work.
+In 2017, Smirnov published a long and exhaustive article in “Krylya Rodiny”, a Russian aviation journal, detailing his experiences with the project.

-Smirnov’s article focuses heavily on the dynamic between Struminsky and Myasishchev, which most likely left a great impression on him.
-The result of that dynamic – M-25 – is presented as a great achievement and extremely promising aircraft, and there is a tangible feeling of bitterness for the fact that the proposal was never completed.
-At the same time, Smirnov comes out as a pacifist, scolding both the idea of using cutting-edge technical achievements for destructive purposes and a cheesy nickname which was later given to M-25 – the Hell Reaper.
+Smirnov’s article focuses heavily on the dynamic between Struminsky and Myasishchev, which left a great impression on the young engineer.
+The result of that dynamic – the M-25 – is presented as a great achievement and an extremely promising aircraft, and there is a tangible feeling of bitterness for the fact that the proposal was never completed.
+At the same time, Smirnov comes out as a pacifist, scolding both the idea of using cutting-edge technical achievements for destructive purposes and a cheesy nickname which was later given to the M-25 – the Hell Reaper.
 Such a stance is paradoxical, but not quite unique: the man is a scientist, the novelty of the idea and the difficulties of its execution were much more important for him than the reason why the experiment got funded.

 Smirnov might be right about some aspects of the project and wrong about others.
 He claims that the Ministry of the Aviation Industry got the idea of weaponizing sonic boom (and appointed Struminsky for the job) after seeing this idea in Western media.
-Supposedly, the Americans and the French tried to create similar aircraft too, and conducted their experiments with F-104s, F-105s and Mirage IIIs in the mid-60s.
-While experiments on the effects of sonic booms on the human body were conducted and widely covered, there is no evidence that someone in the West actually tried to weaponize it.
+Supposedly, the Americans and the French tried to create similar aircraft too, and conducted their experiments with the F-104, the F-105 and the Mirage III in the mid-60s.
+While experiments on the effects of the sonic boom on the human body were conducted and widely covered, there is no evidence that someone in the West actually tried to weaponize it.